Kim2091/TSPAN/README.md

 # TSPAN
 TSPAN (Temporal SPAN) is a custom arch based on the [original SPAN architecture](https://github.com/hongyuanyu/SPAN).
 This modification aims to provide efficient and accessible temporal video upscaling.
 It supports PyTorch, ONNX, and TensorRT!

+This is the inference code.
+To train a model, you'll want to use [traiNNer-redux](https://github.com/Kim2091/traiNNer-redux-1/) with the TSPAN config and a video dataset.
+To make a video dataset, try my other tool, [video destroyer](https://github.com/Kim2091/video-destroyer).

 ## Getting Started

 1.  **Clone the repository**: